freakout42/formax/docs/OperatorGuide.md

 https://github.com/freakout42/formax/releases/download/v0.9.9/libstdc++-6.dll
 https://github.com/freakout42/formax/releases/download/v0.9.9/libncursesw6.dll
 https://github.com/freakout42/formax/releases/download/v0.9.9/runform.exe

-Install the sqlite3 odbc driver by running sqliteodbc.exe and copy the precompiles binaries (.exe and .dll) to C:\Windows\System32.
-Now runform.exe can be run from the cmd or powershell prompt from console or the windows terminal.
+Download the files into a new empty directory.
+Install the sqlite3 odbc driver by running sqliteodbc.exe.
+This file can be deleted after successfull installation.
+Now runform.exe can be executed with appropiate arguments from the cmd or powershell prompt from console or the windows terminal.

 Build
 =====